lnvglr/character-diversion/character-diversion.md

    1. overview
    2. interactivity

+--

+So I set out to design and develop a platform for people to discuss all typographic topics that can be linked to a specific font file.
+This linking is meant to

 ## A Platform for Typographic Discourse (The What)

 There are a number of conference formats and forums that that provide a platform for typographic discourse.

 1. Platform

-### Digital Discourse

-Jeff Atwood is co-founder of Stack Overflow and Discourse.
-In a blogpost on civilized discourse on the internet he contemplates on some of the issues and design decisions of current forum software.

-> »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal to noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
-That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)

 ### Concept

 In an attempt to buld a platfrom that facilitates typographic discourse, I put my attention to what this discourse needs and what existing platforms are missing.
 For this I distinguish between three kinds of discourse: the one that orbits around a specific type design project, another one that asks fundamental questions of where we want to take typography going forward and the last one that lives without a platform in the streets, backyards and lunch rooms.

 The former is predominantly led by independent type designers and enthusiasts (source?).
 The second has been pushed by renowned designers in the form

+...

+Jeff Atwood is co-founder of Stack Overflow and Discourse.
+In a blogpost on civilized discourse on the internet he contemplates on some of the issues and design decisions of current forum software.

+> »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal to noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
+That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)

+...

 ### User Interface